-- painter, the second son died shortly after birth and the third Margaret (1866-1953) married (John Mackail) a friend of Morris, who was to become his biographer.
-We can see Philip and Margaret in the background of this painting. - He was a friend of William Morris and they founded the Arts & Crafts Movement.
+Edward Burne-Jones was a few years younger than the other Pre-Raphaelites and is associated with the later stages of the movement.
+He was a friend of William Morris and they founded the Arts & Crafts Movement but Burne-Jones was a painter who, later, became famous internationally.
 His medieval scenes went out of fashion after his death and he dropped into obscurity but his reputation has grown since a major exhibition was held at the Barbican in 1989.
 He is now seen to have been very influential on later artists including the Symbolists on the Continent.